edgarwebster/DB/PageObjectsFormat-AutomationPractice/Readme.txt

 5. In the project go up to Environment.robot and replace /path/path for the exact path of the Screenshots folder;

-To run the script execute in the command line:
+To run the script, execute following command line:

 robot --test "Buying an Item New User"    <Path of the PageObjectsFormat-AutomationPractice  folder>

-/Users/edgarwebster/PycharmProjects/robot